DNAbased/PyFFAME/README.md

 ## Barcodes

-Barcodes can be supplied by the user.
-Alternatively, the companion tool PyBarcodes (https://github.com/DNAbased/PyBarcodes) can be used to generate barcodes based on custom parameters.
+Barcodes can be supplied by you.
+Alternatively, you can use the companion tool PyBarcodes (https://github.com/DNAbased/PyBarcodes) to generate barcodes based on custom parameters.

 The following sets of barcodes are already provided in json format: